vicinityh2020/vicinity-get-started/docs/open-gateway-api.rst

     #  mkdir log/ data/ config/ keystore/
     #  mv /path/where/is/stored/GatewayConfig.xml config/
     #  mv /path/where/is/stored/genkeys.sh keystore/
+    #  mv /path/where/is/stored/ogwapi.cer keystore/
+    #  mv /path/where/is/stored/ogwapi.keystore keystore/

 log/ : Stores your Gateway logs.